Reasons To Include Property In A Will

-Be aware that there is some property you cannot include in a will.
-To learn more, see our article Property You Can't Include in a Will.
+There's some property you can't include in a Will.
+To learn more check out our article: Property You Can't Include in a Will.

 If you have significant property or assets, or particularly elaborate investments or financial arrangements, determining the best way to distribute those assets may be complicated.
 An attorney can review your assets with you to determine the most tax-efficient way to distribute your assets, which many include establishing testamentary trusts or using other financial tools.
 If you do not have significant or complex assets that require legal counsel, you will simply need to decide who will receive your assets and how they will be distributed.

 To learn more about distributing your assets, see our article: Inheritors and Beneficiaries.